 No. It is a complementary tool that can enhance the effects of other cognitive intervention programs or neuropsychological therapies.

-If you enjoyed this blog post about HRV biofeedback to improve cognition in older adults, you will surely be interested in these NeuronUP articles:
+If you liked this blog post about the HRV biofeedback to improve cognition in older adults, you will surely be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”